Decathlon/vitamin-android/CONTRIBUTING.md

 ## Github glossary

 If you are not familiar with Git and GitHub terms you can check a complete [glossary](https://help.github.com/articles/github-glossary/) on the GitHub website.

+## Devices testing

+As shown in Pull Request template, you have to test on 3 devices, mobile, tablet and kiosk.
+If you do not own these types of devices, you can emulate them following [these tips](EMULATORS.md).

 ## Contributing guidelines